 The timings I’ve mentioned are for UK viewers, but you’ll find most of these sessions saved in the video section of the company’s Facebook page, if you want to come back and do them at a time that works better for you.

-Captain Fantastic are hosting a programme of online interactive entertainment for children, including live toddler groups for children aged 1 to 4 at 10am on Mondays and Wednesdays.
+Captain Fantastic host a programme of online interactive entertainment for children, including live toddler groups for children aged 1 to 4 at 10am on Tuesday and Thursday.
 Follow on Instagram and Facebook for details.

-Play Hooray will be hosting live play-a-long sessions everyday at 10am.
+Play Hooray host live play-a-long sessions everyday at 10am.
 Claire posts the resources you need for the session in her stories the night before, but don’t worry about needing to order specific things in as she tends to focus on items you have around the house already.
 Also check out the Play Hooray website for downloadable play prompts.

 Cosmic Kids Yoga is aimed at children 3+ but my 1-year-old has been so keen to get involved with my Yoga With Adriene routines that I think we will try some Cosmic Kids Yoga together soon.
 This one set on a farm or this one under the sea look particularly fun for younger ones.

-P.E With Joe – Joe Wicks aka The Body Coach is holding daily P.E lessons live on his YouTube channel at 9am.
-It’s aimed at children home from school (and Joe plans to host the lessons until schools reopen) but it could be a fun way for both you and your toddler to get active together.
+P.E With Joe – Joe Wicks aka The Body Coach holds daily P.E lessons live on his YouTube channel at 9am.
+It’s aimed at children home from school (and Joe plans to host the lessons until schools reopen) but they have been hugely popular with viewers of all ages, all across the world.
+This could be a fun way for both you and your toddler to get active together.